Loading

 Pakistan Air Force Mirage III aircraft drops two 500-pound bombs during Falcon Air Meet 2010 at Azraq Royal Jordanian Air Base in Azraq, Jordan

 The Pakistan Army faced several problems during its 2009 offensive against the Taliban in North-West Pakistan.
 Hundreds of thousands of Pakistanis vacated the area when the offensive was announced and, eventually, over two million had to be accommodated in refugee camps.
-The offensive was to be completed as quickly as possible to allow the refugees to return to their homes but the army's fleet attack helicopters were not sufficient enough to provide adequate support to infantry on the ground.
+The offensive was to be completed as quickly as possible to allow the refugees to return to their homes but the army's fleet attack helicopters were insufficient to provide adequate support to infantry on the ground.
 The PAF was sent into action against the Taliban to make up for the lack of helicopter gunships.
 Because the PAF was trained and equipped to fight a conventional war, a new "counter-terrorist doctrine" had to be improvised.

 The PAF's Saffron Bandit exercise focused on extensive training of combat personnel to undertake COIN operations.
 New equipment was inducted to improve the PAF's joint intelligence, surveillance and reconnaissance (ISR) capabilities.
 A C-130 transport aircraft was indigenously modified for day/night ISR operations.